-Markel is regulated by the Financial Conduct Authority and Prudential Regulation Authority - view details on the Financial Services Register.
+Markel are regulated by the Financial Conduct Authority and Prudential Regulation Authority – details of which can be found on the Financial Services Register.

-The company is a division of Markel International, a Lloyd's and London market insurer that wrote gross premiums of £750m ($1.0 billion) in 2017.
+Markel is a division of Markel International, a Lloyd’s and London market insurer which wrote gross premium totals of ££750 million ($1.0 billion) in 2017.